 The IPS Fellowship can last up to four years.
 STFC will fund up to 50% of the Fellowship cost at 80% fEC.
 The organisation applying must show where the remainder of the Fellowship funding will come from for the duration of the Fellowship.

-In 2018, there will be three calls for applications.
+In 2019, there will be two calls for applications.
 Each call will close at 16:00.